ylcnky-dena/.dena/README.md

 ![dena](https://github.com/ylcnky/Dena/blob/master/logo.png "`.dena`")

-Coding a new programming language named `.dena` with Rust.
+Coding a new programming language named `.dena`.
 This project is inspired from the book [Crafting Interpreters](https://craftinginterpreters.com/) which covers almost everything needed to implement a full-featured, efficient programming language.
-The book cover these steps in [Java](https://www.java.com/en/) language; and this project tries to implement the same stack with Rust.
+The book cover these steps in [Java](https://www.java.com/en/) language; and this project tries to implement the same stack with [Rust](https://www.rust-lang.org/) language.

-It is obvious, this development does not cover all the features and functionalities included in the [Crafting Interpreters](https://craftinginterpreters.com/) book.
+It is obvious that this development does not cover all the features and functionalities included in the [Crafting Interpreters](https://craftinginterpreters.com/) book.
 However, many essential features are handled.

 ## Features
 * It is a dynamically typed language (`Python` lovers welcome ✅)
 * It does not compile.
 Code runs with an interpreter
+* The language can be run via Rust by typing `cargo r`, starting an interpreter in Terminal (or CMD)
+* Code snippets can be saved in files with `.dena` extension (i.e `my_program.dena`)

 ## Why I named as `.dena`?
 Why not?